EdmundBenedict/lordcephei.github.io/pages/fplmtoverview.md

 functions, the smoothed versions — [convolutions of ordinary Hankel functions and Gaussian functions](/docs/code/smhankels/) — are regular at the origin.
 Their smoothness is controlled by an extra degree of freedom, the gaussian width or "smoothing" radius <i>r<sub>s</sub></i>.
 [This page](/docs/code/smhankels/) defines them and outlines some of their mathematical properties.
 They are described in detail in this [J. Math.
-Phys. (http://dx.doi.org/10.1063/1.532437) paper.
+Phys.](http://dx.doi.org/10.1063/1.532437) paper.

 Smooth Hankels are a significantly better choice of basis than the customary **LMTO** basis set constructed of normal Hankels.
-However, the smoothing introduces complications because the augmentation of a smoothed Hankel function is less straightforward than of a normal Hankel.
+However, smoothing introduces complications because the augmentation of a smoothed Hankel function is less straightforward than it is for an ordinary Hankel.
-The envelope functions are not screened into a tight-binding representation, as in the second-generation and later generation **LMTO** methods; thus wave functions are evaluated by Ewald summation.
+The envelope functions, while an improvement over the traditional **LMTO** basis are not yet optimal.
+They are not screened into a tight-binding representation, as in the second-generation and later generation **LMTO** methods; thus wave functions are evaluated by Ewald summation.
 A new basis, "[Jigsaw Puzzle Orbitals](/docs/code/jpos/)," makes use of screening and some other tricks to construct a short ranged, minimal basis of envelope functions.
 They are highly accurate because they tailored to the potential, and accomplish level of precision in the interstitial approachng that of the augmented parts.
-Thus in the energy window where linearization is valid, the basis set should be close to complete.
+Thus the basis set should be close to complete in the energy window where linearization is valid.

 ### *Local Orbitals*
 _____________________________________________